 Part of the modules: Information and Knowledge Systems (p.
-34)[IW3INISW0]

-ECTS Credits

-3

-Hours per week

-Summer term
+31)[IW3INISW0]

-Hours per week
+ECTS Credits Hours per week Term Instruction language 3 2 Summer term de

-Summer term

-de

 The assessment consists of a written seminar thesis and a presentation thereof according to sec.
 4 subsec.
 2 no. 3 study and examination regulations.
 The final grade of the seminar will be the grade for the seminar thesis which can be increased or decreased by up to two grade points ("Notenstufen") according to the performance in the oral presentation.
 For further details please see the German version.